mastercomfig/mastercomfig/docs/setup/clean_up.md

 Finally, launch TF2 with only the
 `-novid -autoconfig +host_writeconfig +mat_savechanges +quit` launch
 options.
 The game will launch and exit.
 Afterwards, remove these launch options.

+## Alternate Method

+**NOTE: This method is currently experimental.**

+Download [TF2 Cleanup Wizard](https://github.com/Leo40Git/TF2CleanupWizard/releases/latest), extract the .zip file to somewhere, then run `TF2CleanupWizard.exe`.
+The wizard will clean up your TF2 installation for you!